iulianplop1/Kitchen-assistent/STEP_BY_STEP_GITHUB.md

 **This file:**
 - ✅ Shows others what variables they need
-- ✅ Has NO real keys
+- ✅ Has NO real keys ff
 - ✅ Is safe to commit

 ### For Deployment (Vercel/Netlify)